kidx45/Tasks-Api/README.md

   - [Swagger UI](#3-swagger-ui)

 ### Overview <br>
-> **Task-api**: This API was designed in the intention of handling list of tasks in and out our database, allowing users to create a task and saving into the database
+> **Task-api**: Task-api: This API was created with the goal of managing lists of tasks entering and leaving our database.
+It enables users
-> of their choice (for now: either in psql or mysql), get all tasks avaliable in the database, get a task using the ID, update contents of a task (whether the
+> to create tasks and save them in the database of their choice (at this time, either in MySQL or Postgres), retrieve all tasks that are available
-> title, description or both) and delete task from a database by ID.
+> in the database, retrieve a task using its ID, update a task's contents (description, title, or both), and remove tasks from a database by their ID.

 ## Prerequisites <br>
 Before using the API, make sure to either have either mysql or postgres (psql) in your operating system installed.
 Also make sure to run the schema below either in mysql